Nídia Tusal: For three months I had a dead creature in my belly while the other one was growing

 What did you discover in this investigation?

 — I have discovered that it is vital to share this pain with other mothers.
-By sharing, you don't forget, but the weight is distributed.
-The work must serve for this, to share this pain, to make it no longer a taboo.
-Everyone has someone close who has suffered a gestational death and we are very emotionally unskilled, we don't know how to accompany a person who is hurting.
+By sharing, it's not that you forget, but that the weight is distributed.
+The work should serve this purpose, to share this pain, to make it stop being a taboo.
+Everyone has someone close who has suffered a gestational death and we are very emotionally clumsy, we don't know how to accompany a person who is hurting.
 They tell you "it's okay", "you'll have another one", "it wasn't meant to be", "nature is wise", and similar things that only serve to belittle your pain, to make it invisible.

 — They have grown up with the project because I started it six years ago.
 The eldest has been very interested in the whole preparation process, with the music, the lighting, the makeup, the costumes, the rehearsals.
 Furthermore, her father, Sergi Vallès, is one of the actors.
 When all this happened, we explained to Rita, who is the eldest, that the doctors had helped Aretha because both twins were in danger, both could die...